Skip to main content

 ROI Analysis

 The data does not provide enough information to calculate a debt-to-income ratio or a break-even timeline.
-The provided data does not include the cost of living or the cost of books and other fees.
+The provided data includes tuition costs, earnings at different points after graduation, and median debt, but does not specify the cost of living or other expenses.

 Generated from College Scorecard & IPEDS data